FinweLtd/orion360-sdk-basic-hello-ios/README.md

 Orion360 SDK Basic is a commercial product and requires a license file to work.
 An evaluation license is provided with the sample app.
 You can get a watermarked evaluation license file also for your own bundle identifier by creating an account to [https://store.make360app.com](https://store.make360app.com/), starting a new SDK project, providing your own package name, and selecting FREE Trial.

-Please follow these steps to obtain License File:
+Please follow the steps below to obtain License File:
 1. Go to  [https://store.make360app.com](https://store.make360app.com/).

 2. Sign in if you have an existing account with us or Sign up if you are a new user.